Michael-reni/FiveTasks/README.md

-## Open laravel project in Visual Studio Code or some other IDE and copy .env.example to .env.
+## Open laravel project in IDE.
 You can customize some .env variables if you need.
 ## Open a terminal and type:
 ```
 $ cd path/to/ThreeExercises